Everything You Need to Know About Freeform Dreads + 3 Styles to Try

 Step 1: Cleanse your hair and part strands into sections.

-Step 2: Install single braids or twists without the use of hair product.
+Step 2: Install single braids or twists without the use of hair products.

 Doing this step without product will allow the hair to grip better and enable them to stay put.